laravel/docs/homestead.md

 <a name="configuring-minio"></a>
 ### Configuring Minio

 Minio is an open source object storage server with an Amazon S3 compatible API.
-To install Minio, update your `Homestead.yaml` file with the following configuration option:
+To install Minio, update your `Homestead.yaml` file with the following configuration option in the [features](#installing-optional-features) section:

     minio: true